 Each year, the CTDC staff creates a list of Connecticut topics that relate to the NHD Annual Theme.
-That list can be found on the Connecticut History Day website on the Student Resources page.
-There are many Connecticut resources available to you on the Student Research page.
+The 2025 Topic List is now available.
+There are many Connecticut resources available, and you can find information on the Annual Theme page on the CHD website.

-National History Day Planning Timelines and Resources
+History Day Planning Timelines and Resources